François Djitie Kouatcho

 Balance between feed efficiency and bone health in free-range broilers reared under global warming conditions

-The project is part of a drive at improving the sustainability of poultry farming systems to promote the transition towards more agroecological production systems.
-Feed efficiency, which depends on both animal capacity and feed composition, is a key element in this economic and environmental pillars of sustainability.
+The project is part of a drive to improve the sustainability of poultry farming systems to promote the transition towards more agroecological production systems.
+Feed efficiency, which depends on animal capacity and feed composition, is a key element in these economic and environmental pillars of sustainability.
 Mastering bone health is a key factor in broiler welfare.
-However, efficient birds are also those spending less energy in physical activity, which is detrimental for bone health.
-To adapt systems to this transition by adopting feed and/or selection strategies, it is essential to gain a better understanding of the birds' ability to adapt and the balances between functions.
+However, efficient birds are also those spending less energy on physical activity, which is detrimental to bone health.
+To adapt systems to this transition by adopting feed and/or selection strategies, it is essential to gain a better understanding of the birds' ability to adapt and the balance between functions.

-The aim of this project is to model how feed efficiency and bone tissue robustness interact in summer range conditions, in the context of global warming.
+This project aims to model how feed efficiency and bone tissue robustness interact in summer range conditions, in the context of global warming.
 Measuring biomarkers of bone health will enable assessment of the impact of access to the open air on efficiency and health parameters under summer conditions and will guide further research on the breeding and feeding strategies best suited to hot weather conditions.
 The study could suggest new selection criteria of interest for the development of existing prediction models.